MASTERS PROGRAM IN BPG

 Our students are encouraged to attend appropriate regiohnal and national meetings.
 One commonly attended meeting is annual GLBIO meeting found here, http://www.iscb.org/glbio2015.
 Please see the Graduate Studies Handbook for additional student travel information: http://www.utoledo.edu/graduate/hsc/hsc_handbook10/FinancialSupport.html

 SELECTING A MAJOR ADVISOR AND RESEARCH PROJECT

-3) The student must submit a Project Proposal for review and approval by the advisory committee prior to beginning work on the project.
+3) The student submits a Project Proposal for review and approval by the advisory committee prior to beginning work on the project.

-REQUIRED FORMS for Graduate Students: (click form name to access)
+REQUIRED FORMS for current Graduate Students: (click form name to access)

-1) Plan of Study for the Master's Degree form is required to be submitted BEFORE the student completes 12 credit hours (during the Fall 1 term).
+1) Partially-completed Plan of Study form for the BPG Master's Degree.
+You will complete the top portion and obtain the required signatures on Page 2.
+This form is required to be submitted BEFORE the student completes 12 credit hours (during the Fall 1 term).

 2) G.R.A.D.
-Form (Graduate Research ADvisory Committee Approval & Assurances Form) is absolutely required prior to the student beginning any research (by the end of the Fall 1 term).
+Form (Graduate Research Advisory Committee Approval & Assurances Form) is required prior to the student beginning any research (by the end of the Fall 1 term).

-3) Thesis Forms and Additional Instructions Please review this page on the Graduate School website for specific instructions on preparing your thesis, and required forms before and after your defense.
+3) Acceptance of Thesis form: Please review this page on the Graduate School website for specific instructions on preparing your thesis, and required forms before and after your defense.
 Please keep in mind that the Qualifying Exam must be taken BEFORE thesis research begins.
 During the semester you are doing your thesis, you must be registered for at least one credit.
 This is a Graduate School requirement.
 This should be a bioinformatics course.
-If you wish to take a course from another program, please discuss this with your advisor and Dr. Robert Blumenthal before registering.
+If you wish to take a course from another program, please discuss this with your advisor and Program Director before registering.